sftpplus/sftpplus-docs/src/doc_source/configuration-server/ftp-service.rst

     When set to 0 or a negative number, the default timeout is used.

+.. include:: /configuration/ssl-server.include.rst
 .. include:: /configuration/ssl.include.rst

 ftps_explicit_enabled
 ---------------------

-:Default value: `No`
+:Default value: `Yes`
 :Optional: Yes
 :Values: * `Yes` - Enable Explicit FTPS protocol.
          * `No` - Disable Explicit FTPS protocol.
 :From version: 1.6.0
-:To version: None
 :Description:
     If the FTPS protocol is disabled, no secured connections are accepted.